vuestorefront/vue-storefront/packages/core/docs/composables/use-cart.md

 ## When to use it?

-Use `useCart` for all cart operations like adding to cart, removing from cart etc.
+Use `useCart` to:
+- fetch current cart
+- add/remove/change quantity of cart items
+- apply/remove discount coupons
+- check if a product is already in the cart

 ## How to use it in your project?